easysoa/EasySOA/README.md

 Turns Nuxeo into a simple service registry.
 Contains also a "Discovery by browsing" web client, that allows to scrape web pages during navigation and send found WSDLs to Nuxeo through a custom REST API.

-Please see [this repository's wiki](https://github.com/easysoa/easysoa-model-demo/) for further information.

 *NOTE: This demo code is neither fully functional nor stable.*

 ## Repository structure